-- Establishing trend data - If your state or district is interested in comparing school scores across the state or district, your state or district should administer the surveys to all participating schools during the same time frame. - If you intend to use the EDSCLS to establish trend data across time, repeated administrations should be conducted cyclically, during the same 2-week to 1-month window, annually or biannually.
-This prevents conflation of cyclical factors with structural factors. - School year schedule - The EDSCLS is best administered in the spring, but no later than April, if possible.
-Later administrations face the challenge of competing for time with standardized tests, increasingly busy school schedules, and higher absentee rates (an especially acute problem when surveying 12th-grade students). - We recommend that sites avoid conducting the survey at the same time as state testing.
-Both efforts aim to measure school characteristics that have matured over a school year, but past experience suggests that a significant number of schools do not have the administrative and/or technological capacity to conduct concurrent universal data collections.
-As such, we recommend that sites carefully examine the calendar of activities for all participating schools and select the optimal time for administration. - If it is not possible to schedule concurrent data collections-at multiple schools, to different respondent groups, or to students at multiple grades-consider using slightly different data collection windows for different sites or populations. - Other considerations - Holidays.
-It is best to avoid conducting the EDSCLS after long school breaks, especially after the winter holiday and spring break.
-In general, surveys should not be conducted on the day immediately before or after a holiday because absentee rates may spike. - Days of the Week.
-If possible, avoid administering the student survey on Mondays and Fridays, as they often have unusually low attendance rates.
-This is particularly prevalent on Fridays before a Monday holiday.
+- If your state or district is interested in comparing school scores across the state or district, your state or district should administer the surveys to all participating schools during the same time frame. - If you intend to use the EDSCLS to establish trend data across time, repeated administrations should be conducted cyclically, during the same 2-week to 1-month window, annually or biannually.
+This prevents conflation of cyclical factors with structural factors.

+b.
+School year schedule

+• The EDSCLS is best administered in the spring, but no later than April, if possible.
+Later administrations face the challenge of competing for time with standardized tests, increasingly busy school schedules, and higher absentee rates (an especially acute problem when surveying 12th-grade students).

+- We recommend that sites avoid conducting the survey at the same time as state testing. - Both efforts aim to measure school characteristics that have matured over a school year, but past experience suggests that a significant number of schools do not have the administrative and/or technological capacity to conduct concurrent universal data collections.
+As such, we recommend that sites carefully examine the calendar of activities for all participating schools and select the optimal time for administration. - If it is not possible to schedule concurrent data collections-at multiple schools, to different respondent groups, or to students at multiple grades-consider using slightly different data collection windows for different sites or populations.